 Global Data Service™ is Kepler's low-cost non-time sensitive data backhaul service for remote operations.
 Kepler’s satellites operate in low-Earth orbit, where each satellites passes around the Earth every 90 minutes.
 A large number of LEO satellites are needed to provide a continuous connectivity service that can be used for streaming or regular internet browsing.
 With a small number of LEO satellites, Kepler can provide means to efficiently store and forward data, moving large quantities of files and information globally like media files, data logs, or scientific data.
 As new LEO satellites are added to our network, the delivery time decreases.

 We transmit your data to our satellite where it is temporarily stored and then forwarded to one of our ground stations for retrieval by you via the Internet.
-To connect to the network, a computer, a tracking VSAT or flat panel antenna and Kepler's modem is necessary.
+To connect to the network, a computer, a tracking VSAT or flat panel antenna and Kepler's modem are necessary.

 Our satellites operate with a wide variety of commercially available Ku-band tracking antennas and modems, and we continue to add more every day.
 If you already have tracking equipment deployed, it is likely our service is already compatible and you won’t need to install new hardware.
 Get in contact with us to find out if your equipment is compatible, or what new hardware will be needed to make use of the service.
 If you do not already have a compatible VSAT, contact Kepler and we can assist in sourcing or providing one.

 Global Data Service™ is based on bulk-data transfer.
 Plans start at 100GB per month and can be tailored to your data requirements.

 Pricing varies depending on your data needs and ground equipment, with no one-fits-all value.
 We recommend you get in contact with us to discuss your specific situation.
 We always aim for the lowest data prices available in a satellite solution!

 Kepler's satellites cover the entire globe, which means our services can be made available everywhere.
 To provide service in specific regions, Kepler is continually acquiring the regulatory approvals required to operate the ground terminals.